fredhutchio/RNAseq/README.md

 By the end of this class, you should be able to:
 - RNAseq workflow
+- experimental design
-- experimental design (replicates, read length, SE vs PE)
+  - replicates, read length, SE vs PE
+  - balancing statistical power: number of samples vs sequencing depth; more samples better than deeper sequencing
-- data types (mRNA stranded, mRNA non-stranded, rRNA depleted)
+- data types (mRNA stranded, mRNA non-stranded, rRNA depleted) and technical limitations of each
 - quality assessment of data

 2. Read mapping and quantification